wadedavis13/flowsa/DataQualityPedigreeMatrix.md

 1. Data can represent the original raw daw or the data used for sector allocation.
 2. Allocation of amount data with data representing another flow results in a 1 point quality deduction for TechnologicalCorrelation.
 3. Lack of certainty over whether an activity represents a commodity or an industry results in a 1 point quality deduction for TechnologicalCorrelation.
+4. For TemporalCorrelation, year of allocation dataset is not considered, only the source data year and target year.
-4. For DataCollection, percentage of production value, mass or activity is preferred over number of establishments.
+5. For DataCollection, percentage of production value, mass or activity is preferred over number of establishments.
-5. When records are aggregated, a flow-weighted average of data quality scores is calculated.
+6. When records are aggregated, a flow-weighted average of data quality scores is calculated.

 ## Notes